COVID-19 pandemic in Ukraine: Background

 On 12 January, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan, Hubei, China, who had initially come to the attention of the WHO on 31 December 2019.

 Unlike SARS of 2003, the case fatality ratio for COVID-19 has been much lower, but the transmission has been significantly greater, with a significant total death toll.

 Timeline

 January 2020

-On 27 January 2020, SkyUp, a Ukrainian low-cost charter airline, announced that it had suspended flights to Sanya, Hainan, until March.
+On 27 January 2020, SkyUp, a Ukrainian low-cost charter airline, announced that it had suspended flights to Sanya, in Hainan, China until March.

 February 2020

 On 4 February, Ukraine International Airlines suspended its charter service to Sanya Phoenix International Airport in Hainan.
 Initially, the suspension was set to last until 24 February, however the airline has not yet indicated when it will resume flights.

 On 24 February, Boryspil International Airport and Kyiv International Airport were supposed to implement thermal screening procedures for travellers from Italy, but airport staff were either underequipped (with thermal cameras) or ignored the protocol.